 Google seeks to humanize its brand with new “Google Assistant” female persona

-Think of her as a 'companion' who is 'always there but never in the way.'
+She seeks to be a 'companion' that is 'always there but never in the way.'

 Siri, Cortana and Alexa are virtual assistants with female personas — though Siri can be a man, too.
 Until today, Google voice search didn’t have an identity or persona, though it has a female voice.